 There are many sources of Books and Study stuff in the market that claims to be the superior, but Eduncle’s Study Material is incomparable that provides a quality Education.

-As per the UGC NET Exam Dates, the exam has been conducted on 8th July and now its time to prepare for the next exam going to conduct in December 2018.
+As per the UGC NET Exam Dates, the exam has been conducted on 8th July and now its time to prepare for the next exam going to be conducted from 18th – 22nd December 2018.
 You have enough time to study well & make the appropriate efforts to crack the exam.

 In such situation, Eduncle is always there to help you with the right guidance.
 Here, at Eduncle, you can get every possible help from highly skilled & NET Economics qualified experts as well as the study material & notes designed by them.